jakekimds/UnityFinalProject/README.md

 ### Running
-Unzip the files and run the executables.<br>
+ - Unzip the files and run the executables.
-On Mac: If a `Unknown Developer` error occurs, right click and click `open`.
+ - On Mac: If a `Unknown Developer` error occurs, right click and click `open`.

 ### Authors